-The SP8854E is one of a family of parallel load synthesisers containing all the elements apart from the loop amplifier to fabricate a PLL synthesis loop.
-Other parts in the series are the SP8852E which is fully programmable, requiring tw0 16-bit words to set the RF and reference counters and the SP8855E which is fully programmable using hard wired links or switches.
+The SP8852E is one of a family of parallel load synthesisers containing all the elements apart from the loop amplifier to fabricate a PLL synthesis loop.
+Other parts in the series are the SP8854E which has hard wired reference counter programming and requires only a single 16-bit programming word, and the SP8855E which is fully programmable using hard wired links or switches.